 Tuition and fees are billed on a semester basis at a flat rate for full-time students, or a per-unit rate for less than full-time students.
 All charges must be paid in full prior to the tuition due date.
 All remittances should be made payable to the University of Redlands.

 Students with a past due balance on their University account are subject to dismissal from the University.
-The University will not release transcripts or a diploma until the past due balance is paid in full.
+The University will not release diplomas or process degree conferrals until the past due balance is paid in full.

-If the University is required to use third-party collections (i.e., collection agency or attorney) to collect the student account balance due, any future registration may require payment in advance.
+If the University is required to use third-party collections (i.e., collection agency or attorney) to collect the student account balance due, and future registration may require payment in advance.

 For information regarding student and parent loan programs, please refer to the appropriate category in the Student Financial Services section of this Catalog.